furudean/lambda-response-template/README.md

 ## Why

 When developing large applications you often work across multiple repositories.
 I found myself following the same pattern of creating a factory in each repository every time I wanted set standards for a lambda's output.
-Without a centralized way to do this, you you often tend to make mistakes for the less common, and less tested code paths - aws-lambda-reply is my effort to try and minimize this lazyness by forcing you to write outputs that follow a standard format.
+When you also have to add tests for this boilerplate for each copy iteration it can quickly get annoying - this package intends to solve this problem by creating a first class, best version of this generic method, that is easily accessible as a module.

 ## Usage